 Getting the equipment you need to carry to fit in your camper trailer is always challenging with stop-start touring - unpacking and re-packing is always frustrating.

-Touring Trailer Ramblings: The Real issue is Storage.
+Touring Trailer Ramblings: The BIG issue is Storage.

 Long-term remote touring requires a lot of hard work and equipment.
 Water, firewood, fuel storage, refrigeration, tools, recovery equipment, tables, food, batteries, solar, spares, warm/cold clothing and bedding.